A Love of Books Leads to Literacy and Learning

 So, why are books not more easily available in classrooms worldwide?
 Cost is an obvious factor affecting availability, and the cost per book can vary dramatically through a combination of cost factors including manufacturing, procurement; publishing; distribution; storage; raw materials; importation and corruption.

 One response to these problems has been to break the government monopoly on textbooks.
-In 2002, Uganda started to work with a private publisher through a competitive process which saw the cost of textbooks fall by two-thirds whilst increasing quality (Fredriksen, 2012).
-It is also commonplace at sso-called‘free’ public schools for parents to be charged for textbooks, disadvantaging those children whose parents can’t afford this hidden expense.
+Uganda started to work with a private publisher through a competitive process which saw the cost of textbooks fall by two-thirds whilst increasing quality (Fredriksen, 2012).
+It is also commonplace at so-called free public schools for parents to be charged for textbooks, disadvantaging those children whose parents can’t afford this hidden expense.

 The availability of textbooks and their impact on learning naturally has an impact on a child’s ability to go to the library and get lost in stories about swashbuckling adventure.